 This program, focussing on life skills activities for adults with disabilities, runs three days a week, 9 – 5, on Mondays, Wednesdays and Fridays, from September to the end of June.
 The part-time Life Skills program is suitable for students not wishing to participate in our Work Experience program.
 Ongoing Skills Assessments by Coaches track and guide progress through the program.

 Independent Living Skills:

 the skills needed to manage, or at least contribute, to the running of a household; including organization, home management, food and nutrition, shopping, cooking, and budgeting.
-Our unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
+Our unique Real Economy program provides invaluable life skills for adults with disabilities, teaching students about personal financial management with the use of real cash, ‘earned’ through work placements.
 Note that the Real Economy program fee is charged to student accounts, and is used to pay for lunches three days a week, transportation fees and a gym membership.

 Social Skills and Self-Regulation: